sleepingkingstudios/stannum/README.md

 `Stannum` supports both `:optional` and `:required` as keys.
 Passing either `optional: true` or `required: false` will mark the attribute as optional.
 Attributes are required by default.

-<a id="structs-validation"></a>
+<a id="entities-validation"></a>

 #### Validation

-Each `Stannum::Struct` automatically generates a contract that can be used to validate instances of the struct class.
+Each `Stannum::Entity` automatically generates a contract that can be used to validate instances of the entity class.
 The contract can be accessed using the `.contract` class method or via the `::Contract` constant.

 ```ruby
 class Gadget